May Pang: "Lost Weekend"

 In mid-1973, Pang was working on the recording of Lennon's Mind Games album.
 Lennon and Ono were having marital problems, and Ono suggested to Pang that she become Lennon's companion.
 Ono explained that she and Lennon were not getting along, they had been arguing and were growing apart, and that Lennon would start seeing other women.
 She pointed out that Lennon had said he found Pang sexually attractive.
 Pang replied that she could never start a relationship with Lennon as he was her employer and married.
 Ono ignored Pang's protests and said that she would arrange everything.
 Ono later confirmed this conversation in an interview.

 At the time Lennon had his 18-month relationship with Pang, he was in a period of his life that he later referred to as his "Lost Weekend", in reference to the film and novel of the same title.

 In October 1973, Lennon and Pang left New York for Los Angeles to promote Mind Games, and decided to stay for a while, living at lawyer Harold Seider's apartment for a couple of days and then Lou Adler's house.
 While there, Lennon was inspired to embark on two recording projects: to make an album of the old rock 'n' roll songs that inspired him to become a musician, and to produce another artist.
 In December 1973, Lennon collaborated with Phil Spector to record the oldies album Rock 'n' Roll.
 Lennon's drinking and Spector's erratic behavior (which included his firing a gun in the studio control room) caused the sessions to break down.
 Then Spector, who claimed to have been in a car accident, took the session tapes and became unreachable.

 In March 1974, Lennon began producing Harry Nilsson's Pussy Cats album, thus named to counter the "bad boy" image the pair had earned in the media with two drinking incidents at the Troubadour.
-The first was when Lennon placed a Kotex on his forehead and scuffled with a waitress at a concert given by Ann Peebles, who had released "I Can't Stand the Rain", one of Lennon's current favorite records; and the second, two weeks later when Lennon and Nilsson were ejected from the same club after heckling the Smothers Brothers.
+The first was when Lennon placed a menstrual pad on his forehead and scuffled with a waitress at a concert given by Ann Peebles, who had released "I Can't Stand the Rain", one of Lennon's current favorite records; and the second, two weeks later when Lennon and Nilsson were ejected from the same club after heckling the Smothers Brothers.
 Lennon thought it would be a good idea for the musicians to live under one roof to ensure they would get to the studio on time, so Pang rented a beach house in Santa Monica for her, Lennon, Nilsson, Ringo Starr and Keith Moon to live.
 At this time, Pang encouraged Lennon to reach out to family and friends.
 He and Paul McCartney mended fences and played together for the first and only time after the breakup of the Beatles (see A Toot and a Snore in '74).
 Pang also arranged for Julian Lennon to visit his father for the first time in over two years.